JAParedes/ConvCAOAirSim/appConvergence/README.md

 # Installation (appConvergence) #

+NOTE: These instructions have only been verified by the group in Ubuntu 18.

 ### 0. Create a conda virtual environment (optional)
 A conda environment can be helpful when running this code, specially if you use different versions of python.
 Download and [install](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) conda and create and environent with python 3 installed, as mentioned [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 For all the next operations, make sure to activate the conda environment yuo create.